Keionthebeat/Sales-Data-Analytics/README.md

 4. **Power BI Configuration**:
    - Connect Power BI to the Redshift data warehouse.
    - Create and publish dashboards and reports.
+(Please refer to the powerbi_dashboard.pbix for a step by step guide)

 5. **Microsoft Entra ID Configuration**:
    - Set up Microsoft Entra ID for user authentication and authorization.